akraskovski/product-management-system/README.md

 ================
 1. Download or clone project from this repository.

+2. Run db on your system. (use docker command `docker run --name postgres-latest -v /opt/db/postgres-latest:/var/lib/postgresql/data -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=root -e POSTGRES_DB=postgres -p 5432:5432 -d postgres:9.4`)

 3. Create schema with random name.
 As default: `pms`

-4. Change(if needed) in `application.properties` database properties, exactly:
+4. Change(if needed) in `application.properties` project properties, exactly:
  - URL and port to your database
  - username
  - password
  - current schema
+ - secret key for security
+ - storing images directory on your machine

+Run backend:

-5. In console, go to the folder with the root of the project and run the command `gradle clean war`(you must have installed npm)
+- In console, go to the project root and run the command `gradle jar`, `java -jar build/libs/product-management-system.jar` or just `gradle bootRun`

-6. Copy file `pms.war` from folder /build/libs/ to `$CATALINA_HOME`/webapps/

-7. Start tomcat and go to `http:localhost:your_port/pms/`

-8. To run db from docker use command `docker run --name postgres-latest -v /opt/db/postgres-latest:/var/lib/postgresql/data -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=root -e POSTGRES_DB=postgres -p 5432:5432 -d postgres:9.4`
+Run client:

+- In console, go to the project root root.
+- `cd client/`
+- `npm i`
+- `npm run server`

 Tests
 =====